waitandhope123/ncft-formal-field-theory/README.md

 ## Overview

-NCFT (Formal Minimal Field Theory) presents a compact axiomatic framework modeling consciousness interactions as bilinear field mathematics.
+NCFT (Non-Local Consciousness Field Theory) presents a compact axiomatic framework modeling consciousness interactions as bilinear field mathematics.
 All predictions are derived strictly from first principles, with no empirical tuning or post-hoc assumptions.

 - **Axioms:** 4